Pocono Mountains: Gambling

 In November 2006 the Pocono Downs (now Mohegan Pennsylvania) harness-racing complex opened the first slot-machine parlor in the state of Pennsylvania.
 It was owned by the Mohegan Indian Tribe of Connecticut and included two gambling floors with nearly 1,100 machines.
 The Mount Airy Casino Resort opened in October 2007 (on the site of the former Mount Airy Lodge) with about 2,500 slot machines.
 The owner, Louis DeNaples, was later charged with perjury due to suspected ties with organized crime figures.
 He turned the resort over to his daughter and avoided prosecution.

 Camping

 The Poconos are home to several Scout camps.
 Camp Minsi, owned by the Boy Scouts' Minsi Trails Council, is centrally located in the Poconos on a property of 1200 acre in Pocono Summit.
-Camp Mosey Wood, owned by the Girl Scouts' Eastern Pennsylvania council, is located on a property of 425 acre in White Haven, Pennsylvania.
-Other Scout camps located in the Poconos include Goose Pond Scout Reservation (Lake Ariel), Resica Falls Scout Reservation (Marshalls Creek), and Trexler Scout Reservation (Jonas).
+Camp Mosey Wood, owned by the Girl Scouts Eastern Pennsylvania council, is located on a property of 425 acre in White Haven, Pennsylvania.
+Other Scout camps located in the Poconos include the Goose Pond Scout Reservation (Lake Ariel), the Resica Falls Scout Reservation (Marshalls Creek), and the Trexler Scout Reservation (Jonas).

 The Poconos are also home to several Jewish summer camps, including Camp Massad, Camp Ramah, and Pinemere Camp.
 Other non-denominational season summer camps include Camp Lohikan, Camp Watonka, and Pocono Springs Camp.